johnpeart/johnpeart.github.io/_posts/2016-04-17-eurovision-first-listens.md

 ---
-title: "First listens of every Eurovision 2016 entry"
+title: "I listened to every Eurovision 2016 entry, so you don’t have to"
 excerpt: "I've done the hard work to make your Eurovision experience simple once again this year.
 Here are my first impressions of this year's Eurovision Song Contest entries."
-layout: post
+layout: post-eurovision
 image: https://www.johnpe.art/assets/images/social/eurovision-280-character-listens.png
 category:
   - eurovision